-But, did you know this wasn’t originally the plan for transportation to the airport?
+But, did you know this wasn’t originally the plan for Disney World airport transportation?
 Disney used to have flights land directly on property.
 Imagine being able to step off of a plane and be within minutes of Magic Kingdom.

 Epcot Airport of Tomorrow